 Hazards and Warnings

-The trail can be hard to follow in selections, always be conscience of your surroundings.
+The trail can be hard to follow in selections, always be conscious of your surroundings.
 Additional, as the name suggests, there are cliffs, don’t fall off them.